anish661/9RulesOfDebugging/README.md

     •  Dont be afraid to dive in.
     •  Beware of Heisenberg (Dont let instruments overwhelm your system) (Not Walter White).
     •  Guess only to focus your search.

+Divide and Conquer

+    •  Agans mentions a technician who is debugging a terminal and correctly implements the other methods of debugging but highlights the strategy or divide and conquer to rule "bad halves" out
+    •  He also mentions successive approximation which is explained as starting at one end of the range and then going halfway to the other end to see if you're past or not.
+Continued by going 3/4ths ect...
+    •  When applying this you should try to start at the bad end and work your way up
+    •  Its hard for a bug to keep hiding when its hiding place keeps getting cut in half

+    Chapter Summary

+    •  Narrow the search with successive approximattion (Guess from 0-100 in 7 guesses)
+    •  Get the range ( If the number = 135, then guess 100 then widen it)
+    •  Determine which side of the bug you are on (Try to be in the bad)
+    •  Use easy to spot test patterns ( Start with clear water and make it obvious when goo enters)
+    •  Start with the bad (Start broken and work your way up)
+    •  Fix the bugs you know about (They can interact with eachother creating a mess)
+    •  Fix the noise first ( Watch for things that will screw up the rest of the system)